 South Cerney and Cerney Wick

 The South Cerney Trust encourages interest in the history, character and environment of the parish of South Cerney and Cerney Wick in Gloucestershire, just outside Cirencester.
-It has been doing this for more than 50 years making it almost unique among village organisations.
+It has been doing this for 60 years making it almost unique among village organisations.

 Founded in 1963, the Trust was the brainchild of Alice Mary and Charles Hadfield.
 Both were published authors and historians - Alice Mary(1908-1989) as a biographer and children's writer and Charles (1909-1996) as the foremost authority on the history of the English canal system.